 Caxton

-Features Benchmarks Pricing Docs Support Download
+Features Benchmarks Pricing Docs Changelog Support Download Free

 Every feature, at ten-gigabyte scale.

-Caxton isn't a fast editor with a large-file mode bolted on — the huge file IS the design target.
+Caxton isn't a fast editor with a large-file mode bolted on.
+The huge file IS the design target.
 Everything below runs on memory-mapped I/O, a piece-table document model, and a tiered line index, and every number is measured and archived.

 Open anything, instantly

 Drag a 10 GB production log onto the Dock and it's scrollable, searchable, and editable before you let go of the mouse.
-Indexing streams in the background — 80.6 million lines in 19.5 s — and nothing waits for it.
+Indexing streams in the background (80.6 million lines in 19.5 s) and nothing waits for it.
 Memory footprint stays under 200 MB no matter the file size.

 Caxton holding a 10 GB server log